MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/04-nine-pillars/03-pillars-overview.md

 #### 🤝 Practice Exercise

-**Integration Experiment**: Pick one pillar you already use.
-Ask your AI: "I use [pillar] currently.
+> **Ask your AI**: "I use [pick one pillar] currently.
 Which other pillar would multiply my effectiveness most if I added it next?
 Show me a concrete before-and-after workflow."

 **What you're practicing**: Strategic pillar adoption through AI guidance.
 Your AI helps you find the highest-impact next step based on where you already are.